Tennessee

 I. Judicial “Certificate of Employability”

-In 2014 the chapter authorizing the courts to restore rights (see section H, above) was expanded to allows a person (including a person with a federal and out-of-state conviction) to petition the court for a “certificate of employability” that lifts certain licensing disqualifications and protects employers and others from liability for the actions of a certificate-holder.
+In 2014 the chapter authorizing the courts to restore rights (see section H, above) was expanded to allow a person (including a person with a federal and out-of-state conviction) to petition the court for a “certificate of employability” after completion of sentence, to lift certain licensing disqualifications and protect employers and others from liability for the actions of a certificate-holder.
 See Tenn.
-Code Ann. § 40-29-107.
+Code § 40-29-107.
 As amended in 2017, this section allows a person to petition “either in conjunction with or independently of petitioning the court for restoration of the person’s rights of citizenship.” § 40-29-107(a).
 In addition, a petition may be filed either in the circuit court of the county where the person resides or where the conviction was obtained. § 40-29-107(b).

 Licensing